Imagine the NFL if the rules never changed.

 The Competition Committee’s actions are based, in part, on feedback from a variety of sources.
 At the end of each season, the 32 NFL clubs fill out a survey, answering questions about player protection, officiating, competitive balance and technology.
 Leading up to the National Scouting Combine in Indianapolis, NFL Football Operations meets with coaches, general managers, players and NCAA representatives to gather their input about potential changes to the rules.
 There is also a review of data on injuries, instant replay and technology.

-Whilst it may have gone quiet on the football field in the past month it’s not quiet off it.
+Whilst it may have gone quiet on the football field in the past couple of months it’s not quiet off it (despite the issues that the virus presents).
 As Saints coach Sean Payton is on the competition committee I expect some of the recent conversations may have been very loud as his team were once again removed from a potential Super Bowl slot by a ‘missed call’.

 At the league’s annual meeting they will vote on the following amendments proposed by teams as well as proposals by the NFL’s Competition Committee.
-It’s unusual for the league to release the team’s proposals separately but they did last year as well.
+It’s unusual for the league to release the team’s proposals separately but they did last year as well as this.
 Last year, none of the teams proposed changes were agreed by the owners.